 I’ve used local banks and credit unions for almost 40 years.
 They approved me for mortgages when I bought homes and rental properties, and my paychecks were direct-deposited with them for decades.
 I also have many automated payments coming out of these accounts.

 While automating things has generally been a smart decision for me, it has also cost me money.
-Without frequently reviewing my accounts, I didn’t take action and find a lender offering better interest rates.
+Without frequently reviewing my accounts, I didn’t take action and look for lenders offering a high interest rate.

 My 1099-INT at tax time reported earnings of $1-2 most years.
 It cost the bank more to send me the form than I earned in interest some years!
 At Ally, I earned $44, and the money was only in my savings account for part of last year.